 Problems with tattoos include:

-It is important to consider all aspects of getting a tattoo.
+Be sure to consider all aspects of getting a tattoo.
 A tattoo should be considered permanent.
 Tattoo removal is hard and may cause scarring.
 It may not be possible to completely remove a tattoo and restore your normal skin color and texture.
 If you have not yet made a decision about tattooing, see the Prevention section for information about tattooing.

 Temporary tattoos, such as henna tattoos (mehndi), may also cause problems.
 Although most of the ingredients in temporary tattoos are safe for application to the skin, there have been reports of allergic skin reactions (contact dermatitis) to the ingredients in some of the tattoos.
 Henna tattoos are not approved for use by the U.S. Food and Drug Administration (FDA).
 Henna is a plant-based dye and is approved for use only as a hair dye.

 Consumers and health professionals are encouraged to report adverse reactions to tattoos and permanent makeup, as well as reactions to temporary tattoos.